Diffusion Disambiguation Models for Partial Label Learning

 \subsubsection{Deep Learning Strategy}

 \

-The advancement of deep neural networks has spurred extensive research into establishing a deep learning framework for PLL.
+The advancement of deep neural networks has spurred extensive research into establishing a deep learning frameworks for PLL.
 Yao et al. \cite{yao2020deep} pioneered the integration of PLL with deep learning by employing temporal coding techniques to combine outputs across different periods, guiding subsequent predictions.
 In the same year, Yao et al. \cite{yao2021network} enhanced label disambiguation in network interactions through a cooperative network mechanism.
-Lv et al. \cite{lv2020progressive} introduce a progressive recognition algorithm that iteratively refines ground-truth labels as the model evolves, ensuring strong compatibility.
-Wen et al. \cite{wen2021leveraged} incorporate a leverage parameter into the loss function, demonstrating promising experimental results across various deep learning frameworks.
+Lv et al. \cite{lv2020progressive} introduced a progressive recognition algorithm that iteratively refines ground-truth labels as the model evolves, ensuring strong compatibility.
+Wen et al. \cite{wen2021leveraged} incorporated a leverage parameter into the loss function, demonstrating promising experimental results across various deep learning frameworks.
+Fan et al. \cite{fan2021partial} proposed a competitive disambiguation strategy to reduce the influence of label ambiguity by updating the cluster center through competitive weighted disambiguation of neighboring instances.
 Besides, Fan et al. \cite{fan2023graphdpi} integrated graph representation learning into the PLL problem, developing a disambiguation correction network that significantly improved model performance in complex PLL scenarios by iteratively refining the disambiguation and correction processes.
-Subsequently, \cite{fan2021partial} extended graph neural networks to PLL by employing mutual information maximization for deeper representation-based partial label disambiguation.
-More recently, Wang et al. \cite{wang2023pico+} introduced contrastive learning to PLL, leveraging the Momentum Contrast strategy to greatly enhance the representation learning ability of model.
+Subsequently, Fan et al. \cite{fan2022partial} further improved graph-based PLL by incorporating mutual information maximization for deeper partial label disambiguation.
+More recently, Wang et al. \cite{wang2023pico+} introduced contrastive learning to PLL, leveraging the Momentum Contrast strategy to greatly enhance the representation learning ability of the model.
+Feng et al. \cite{feng2025partial} studied PLL from the perspective of mutual information representation learning, improving partial-label disambiguation by enhancing feature learning and strengthening the consistency between learned representations and ambiguous supervision.
 Additionally, Fan et al.\cite{fan2024kmt} proposed a K-means cross-attention transformer for PLL, enabling continuous learning of cluster centers for effective disambiguation tasks.
 Realistically, instance-dependent partial label learning emerges as a more realistic framework for handling ambiguous supervision scenarios.
-To address this challenge, a series of methods like contrastive learning, bayesian models and variational inference have been proposed for instance dependent partial label learning \cite{xu2021instance, xu2024variational, xia2022ambiguity, wu2024distilling}.
+To address this challenge, a series of methods like contrastive learning, Bayesian models and variational inference have been proposed for instance dependent partial label learning \cite{xu2021instance, xu2024variational, xia2022ambiguity, wu2024distilling}.